corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 ]
 ```

-The property can be added to the Archive Service CorDapp configuration file, or passed within the
+The property can be added to the Archive Service CorDapp configuration file, or supplied to the
-`create-snapshot` command configuration.
+`create-snapshot` and `delete-transactions` commands in a separate configuration file given with
+their `--filter-config` option.

 A suitable exporter, such as `QueryableStateFileExporter`, must also be listed on the command line to `export-snapshot`.